Warsaw Zoo

-The Warsaw Zoological Garden, known simply as the Warsaw Zoo (Miejski Ogród Zoologiczny w Warszawie), is a scientific zoo located alongside the Vistula River in Warsaw, Poland.
+The Antonina and Jan Żabiński Municipal Zoological Garden, known simply as the Warsaw Zoo (Miejski Ogród Zoologiczny im.
+Antoniny i Jana Żabińskich w Warszawie), is a scientific zoo located alongside the Vistula River in Warsaw, Poland.
+The zoo officially adopted this name on January 1, 2023, to honor its former director Jan Żabiński and his wife Antonina.
 Opened in 1928, the zoo covers about 40 ha in central Warsaw, and sees over 700,000 visitors annually, making it one of the most popular zoos in Poland.
 It is home to over 11,000 animals representing more than 500 species.

 The zoo is an accredited member of the European Association of Zoos and Aquaria (EAZA) and the World Association of Zoos and Aquariums (WAZA).

 The Warsaw Zoo served as a hiding place for Jews and escapees from the Warsaw Ghetto during World War II.
 Zookeepers Jan and Antonina Żabiński, responsible for saving hundreds of Jews within the zoo premises, were eventually granted the title of Righteous Among the Nations for their contribution, effort and good will.
 These events were documented in the novel The Zookeeper's Wife by Diane Ackerman and in the 2017 war drama film starring Jessica Chastain.